 The Bank monitors IRRBB exposure on a monthly basis against approved limits.
 In addition, on a quarterly basis, the Bank applies a stress test using a set of scenarios (the six standardized interest rate shock scenarios recommended by FINMA).
-All of the results are sent to the Swiss National Bank on a quarterly basis using a standard report.
+The results are sent to the Swiss National Bank on a quarterly basis using a standard report.